-Ever heard the saying “there’s someone else out there who has the same face as you?”
-According to you, it’s probably Brad Pitt or Amanda Seyfried.
-But in all likelihood, it’s probably a normal person across the country you’ll never meet (with 7.4 billion people on the planet, there’s bound to be someone else out there who shares some of your features).
+Ever heard the saying “there’s someone else out there who has the same face as you”?
+According to you, it’s probably Bradley Cooper or Beyoncé.
+But in all likelihood, it’s a normal person you’ll never meet (with 7.4 billion people on the planet, there’s bound to be someone else out there who shares some of your features).
 Regardless, on April 20, we celebrate National Look-Alike Day.
-It’s the perfect day to try to convince people your doppelganger is a celebrity, instead of that completely normal person you bumped into at the supermarket.
-One small note though: if you’re trying to find your exact doppelganger, you might have to wait awhile.
-There’s only a 1 in 135 chance that there’s a single pair of exact doppelgangers!
-Can someone say #twinning?
+It’s the perfect day to try to convince people your match is a celebrity, instead of that completely normal person you bumped into at the supermarket.

 Why We Love National Look-Alike Day

-Let’s face it, all people think pretty highly of themselves in one way or another.
-It’s even backed by science that we have positive illusions of ourselves and our competence, which contributes to most of our optimistic outlook on life.
-Since people are so vain, of course, they’d think other people resemble them.
+Most of us think pretty highly of, well, us.
+Since people are so vain, of course, they think other people resemble them.
 (Although, we’re sure if you asked the doppelganger, it’d probably be the other way around.)
-Mirror, Mirror, on the wall, who’s the fairest one of all?
+Mirror mirror on the wall, who’s the fairest of all?
 Don’t answer—we already know what you’re going to say.

-Part of our doppelgänger obsession can be attributed to social media.
 The idea of having a double makes us feel prettier, cooler, more attractive, and even more likable.
-Moreover, living in the internet age makes it seem like a not-so-strange thing that we might even meet our double.
-The internet has completely opened up the world.
-So would it be that weird to accidentally stumble across your doppelganger on Instagram?
+Moreover, living in the internet age makes it seem like a not-so-strange thing that we might even meet them.
+So would it be that weird to accidentally stumble across your look-alike on Instagram during National Look-Alike Day?
 We think not.